Panoramic view of Kuala Lumpur

 Tech Director in KL

-"Expatriating with my family was the best decision.
-My children love their international school and Malaysia offers us a work/life balance that I didn't have in France."
+"Moving abroad as a family was the best decision we ever made.
+My children love their international school, and Malaysia gives us a work-life balance I never had back in France."

 Ready for a new life?

 Join thousands of women who have made Malaysia their new home.
-Receive our free expatriation checklist.
+Get our free relocation checklist.